popgengui/agestrucnb/README.md

 dependencies
 ------------
-	the following are the python packages on which our program depends. aside from the installation of simupop, dependancies are automatically installed when you use one of the preferred installation methods enumerated in the installation section below.
+	The following are the python packages on which our program depends. aside from the installation of simupop, dependancies are automatically installed when you use one of the preferred installation methods listed in the installation section below.